 What does it mean when a child hits themselves?

 It could mean your child is angry, frustrated, in pain, or it could be happening because of a medical condition.
 I would begin by ruling out other reasons before moving to a medical reason.
 If you need to seek professional help, do not feel bad about speaking to a professional.

 Why do kids hit themselves?
-In this post, I have given you 5 reasons why, and 5 things that you can do to help them.
+In this post, I have given you 5 reasons why and 5 things you can do to help them.

 Here is one thing that YOU MUST DO:

 If you haven’t got to the reason why your kid is hitting themselves, it could be the result of a medical condition.
 It is your job to seek medical help.
 Consult a pediatrician to get some answers.
 It could be something small, but you also need to rule out anything serious.